moayadi/transit-app/setup/vault_instructions.md

 # Vault Setup

 If you wish to use Transform, make sure you are using Vault Enterprise.
-The Vault Enterprise binary is available at releases.hashicorp.com/vault, denoted by a +ent in the name, and will run for 30 minutes without a license before shutting down.
+The Vault Enterprise binary is available at releases.hashicorp.com/vault, and will be denoted by a +ent in the name.
+It will run for 30 minutes without a license before shutting down.

 Run the server:
 ```